rnietoe/Training/docs/AWS/08-Databases.md

 ## ElastiCache

-Improve performance with cache for the most common queries:
+Improve performance with **in-memory cache** for the most common queries:

-* Memcached. does not offer a native encryption service
+* Memcached.
+Simplest model for implementation. hight performance.
+It does not offer a native encryption service
 * **Redis** (muti AZ)
     * Pub/Sub
     * Sorted Sets
     * In-Memory Data Store
+    * HIPPA or PCI-DSS **compliance**

 !!!important "ElastiCache is only a key-value store and cannot therefore store relational data."